IMS-AS-LUH/t41-ptp/README.md

 ## Citation
-If you use our PTP library (or parts of it) in scientific work, please cite our paper (not published yet).
+If you use our PTP library (or parts of it) in scientific work, please cite our ICCE 2024 paper.

     @inproceedings{schleusner2024sub,
      title={Sub-Microsecond Time Synchronization for Network-Connected Microcontrollers},